 Two Green Roof pilot projects atop the adjacent Horse Palace building.
 Green roofs reduce HVAC costs in underlying structures, improve site stormwater management and on a larger scale, help to reduce the urban heat island effect and ultimately cut down on greenhouse gas emissions.

-A major Trigeneration project that uses a natural gas-fired generator to satisfy approximately 30% of Enercare Centre Complex’s electricity, heating and cooling needs.
+A major Cogeneration project that uses a natural gas-fired generator to satisfy approximately 30% of Enercare Centre Complex’s electricity, and heating needs.
 The project also provided an energy reduction of 7,400 tonnes of equivalent CO2 emissions by the end of 2006.
 The highly efficient space conditioning and electrical system, also lowers energy costs and provide greater energy security.

 A Geothermal Plant installed in the Press Building replaced the conventional heating/cooling system with a ground source heat pump system at a cost of $700,000.
 Significant energy efficiencies have been achieved by using the natural temperatures of the ground both as a heat source in the winter and a heat “sink” in the summer.
 The Press Building Geothermal Plant saves 110,000 kilowatt-hours per year of electricity and over 15,000 cubic meters of natural gas.
 The efficiency of the project is 100%.

 Lighting retrofits to decrease energy consumption and improve exhibit halls’ overall light levels.
 The installation of energy-efficient ballasts and lamps in Enercare Centre’s main Exhibit Halls and public spaces will result in an annual reduction of 2.3 million kilowatt-hours of energy use.
 LED-technology was utilized in our exterior building naming signage for its superior energy efficiency.
 These projects were completed in June 2006.